Uzbek Americans: Demography

 Every year, around 6,000–7,800 Uzbeks immigrate to the United States.
 More than 20,000 ethnic Uzbeks are citizens of the United States today.
-The greater percentages of Uzbeks live mainly in New York, Philadelphia and New Jersey, growing rapidly in populations particularly in the boroughs of Brooklyn and Queens in New York City and in Northern New Jersey.
+The greater percentages of Uzbeks live mainly in New York, Philadelphia, and New Jersey, growing rapidly in populations particularly in the boroughs of Brooklyn and Queens in New York City and in Northern New Jersey.
 However, smaller pockets of Uzbek Americans can be found in other major American metropolitan areas, such as San Antonio, Houston, Chicago, Cleveland, and Pittsburgh.
 2012 and 2013 had the largest migration of Uzbeks to the United States in history, much more so than the 1,000–1,800 green card lottery winners that were originally set in place.
 The neighborhood of Forest Hills, Queens has the largest number of Bukharan Jews in the United States.

 Other Uzbek populations are most centered in Texas.
 San Antonio and Houston have the largest Uzbek populations in Texas.
 Most Uzbek migrants are engaged in business and science, working in various institutions and companies.
 Part of the Uzbek diaspora is involved in government offices, schools and colleges of the country, as well as in areas like defense, aviation and medicine.
 Some representatives of the Uzbek diaspora hold senior executive positions in a number of American states.

 Organizations

 As with other ethnic groups in the United States, Uzbek Americans also have several cultural associations.
 The Central Asian Foundation, established in July 2015, is a non-profit organization that promotes the social welfare of its members by developing and fostering cultural and social awareness and relations between the American and Central Asian communities in the United States.

-On December 13, 1958, Uzbeks of USA formed the "Turkestan-America" Association (ATA) in Philadelphia, which joined the citizens of the former Soviet Turkestan living in United States, taking advantage the growing number of immigrants in the United States of Central Asian origin.
-Under federal law the U.S. first registered Association in Philadelphia and, later (in 1961), it was recorded in New York.
+On December 13, 1958, the Turkistanian American Association (ATA) was formed in Philadelphia, which joined the citizens of the former Soviet Turkestan living in United States, taking advantage the growing number of immigrants in the United States of Central Asian origin.
+Under federal law, the US first registered the Association in Philadelphia and, later (in 1961), it was recorded in New York.